OntoUML/ontouml-json2graph/README.md

  ![GitHub Release Date - Published_At](https://img.shields.io/github/release-date/ontouml/ontouml-json2graph) ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/ontouml/ontouml-json2graph/main)
  ![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/ontouml/ontouml-json2graph) ![GitHub](https://img.shields.io/github/license/ontouml/ontouml-json2graph)

 # The OntoUML JSON2Graph Transformation

 <p align="center"><img src="https://raw.githubusercontent.com/OntoUML/ontouml-json2graph/main/json2graph/resources/logo-json2graph.png" width="740"></p>

 The OntoUML JSON2Graph (ontouml-json2graph) decodes a JSON file that complies with the [ontouml-schema](https://w3id.org/ontouml/schema) (e.g., the ones exported by the [ontouml-vp-plugin](https://github.com/OntoUML/ontouml-vp-plugin)) to a graph file that complies with the [ontouml-vocabulary](https://github.com/OntoUML/ontouml-vocabulary).
-Optionally, the user can enable basic semantic and syntactical verifications to improve the transformation results.

-Being [released as a package](https://pypi.org/project/ontouml-json2graph/), the transformation can be used as an executable script or imported as a library into another Python project.
+When transforming a model, you can either represent only the model's core concepts, or include all its information, including diagrammatical elements, as part of the knowledge graph.
+Additionally, users have the choice to enable basic semantic and syntactical verifications, ensuring enhanced and accurate transformation results.

 This application was constructed with [RDFLib](https://rdflib.readthedocs.io/en/stable/) using Python 3.11.4.
 The generated graph file can be serialized in the diverse [formats supported by the RDFLib](https://rdflib.readthedocs.io/en/stable/intro_to_parsing.html#saving-rdf), which are Turtle, RDF/XML, JSON-LD, N-Triples, Notation-3, Trig, Trix, and N-Quads.

+**📦 PyPI Package:** The transformation is conveniently [available as a PyPI package](https://pypi.org/project/ontouml-json2graph/), allowing users to utilize it as an executable script or import it as a library into other Python projects.

-This project [complete docstring-generated documentation](https://w3id.org/ontouml/json2graph/docs) is available for inquiries.
+**📚 Documentation:** For inquiries and more information, you can refer to the [complete docstring-generated documentation](https://w3id.org/ontouml/json2graph/docs) available for this project.

 ## Contents